Reference

 Egrology

-The integrative science of self-sustaining patterns in the energy-informational fabric of human exchange.
+The study of self-sustaining patterns in the fabric of human exchange.
 Sits above sociology, psychology, neuroscience, and network science the way ecology sits above botany and zoology.

 The Fabric

-The web of autonomic exchange between people — the sympathetic and parasympathetic signals that transfer below conscious awareness during every interaction.
+The web of autonomic exchange between people.
+The sympathetic and parasympathetic signals that transfer below conscious awareness during every interaction.
 Egregores crystallize inside it where signals converge around shared necessities.
-Emergent, not designed.

 Host

-A person serving as substrate for an egregore.
-Not merely a carrier (as in memetics) but an energy source being consumed.
+A person serving as substrate for an egregore: an energy source being consumed, beyond what memetics means by "carrier."
 The hosting relationship is asymmetric: the egregore takes more than it gives while engineering the host's certainty that the exchange is favorable.

 Hosting